 Before beginning, please note that tethering options are available to iPhones running iOS 4.3 or higher.
 Make sure that your data plan allows internet sharing.
 Some mobile operators do not support tethering options, and those who do may charge data tethering as an added "extra" on your monthly data plan.

-To enable tethering, tap on Settings
+To enable tethering, tap on Settings > General > Mobile Data and then toggle it ON.

 Connect your iPhone to your PC via USB cable.
 The iPhone will be recognized as a standard network connection and will automatically establish the connection on Windows computers.

 To use your iPhone as a Bluetooth modem, simply activate the Bluetooth option on your computer and on your iPhone.
-You can do this by going to Settings
+You can do this by going to Settings > General > Bluetooth and toggling the Bluetooth option ON.

 You can then pair your iPhone with your computer.